RusticiSoftware/scormcloud-api-v2-client-ruby/docs/CourseApi.md

 api_instance = RusticiSoftwareCloudV2::CourseApi.new

-course_id = "course_id_example" # String |
+course_id = 'course_id_example' # String |

 opts = {
-  since: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
+  since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-  _until: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
+  _until: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
   include_registration_count: false, # BOOLEAN | Include the registration count in the results
-  include_course_metadata: false # BOOLEAN | Include course metadata in the results.
+  include_course_metadata: false, # BOOLEAN | Include course metadata in the results.
 If the course has no metadata, adding this parameter has no effect.
 }

 begin
   #Get all versions of `courseId`
-  result = api_instance.get_course_versions(course_id, opts)
+  result = api_instance.get_course_versions(course_id, , opts)
   p result
 rescue RusticiSoftwareCloudV2::ApiError => e
   puts "Exception when calling CourseApi->get_course_versions: #{e}"